deepansharya1111/GCP_Learnings/GCP_Architect_Learnings.md

        -- But even though the subnets are regional, they're all still globally connected.
        -- Means all Subnets can reach all others globally without any need for VPNs.
  -- Routes (global) define "next hop" for traffic based on destination IP, and apply by Instance-level Tags, not by Subnet.
  -- Firewall Rules (global) further filter data flow that would otherwise route.
-Default Firewall Rules are restrictive inbound and permissive outbound.<br/>
+Default Firewall Rules are restrictive inbound and permissive outbound.
+ -- By Default, egress is permitted and ingress is not!(so ingress requires a firewall rule with a target and source and a port)

 ~~ IPV4 address = is abc.def.ghi.jkl (dotted quad) where each piece is 0-255 (This is derived from the 8 bits available for host addresses (2^8 = 256))
       -- Bits are the smallest unit of data in computing.
 They only have two possible values - 0 or 1.
 An IP address is made up of 32 bits divided into four octets (or bytes).
 Each octet is made up of 8 bits.
       -- The reason why 8 bits correspond to 256 values is due to how binary math works.
 With 8 bits, you have 2^8 or 256 possible combinations.
 This is because each bit position can be either a zero or a one, so each bit doubles the number of possible combinations.
       -- Here is how it looks: [2^0 = 1 (binary: 00000001)] + [2^1 = 2 (binary: 00000010)] + [2^2 = 4 (binary: 00000100)] + [2^3 = 8 (binary: 00001000)] + [2^4 = 16 (binary: 00010000)] + [2^5 = 32 (binary: 00100000)] + [2^6 = 64 (binary: 01000000)] + [2^7 = 128 (binary: 10000000)] = If you add all those up (1 + 2 + 4 + 8 + 16 + 32 + 64 + 128), or go straight to 2^8, you get 256.
-      -- So, with 8 bits, the values can range from 0 (all bits are 0) to 255 (all bits are 1), providing 256 total possible values.<br/>
+      -- So, with 8 bits, the values can range from 0 (all bits are 0) to 255 (all bits are 1), providing 256 total possible values.

-~~ CIDR block is group of IP addresses (Classless Inter-Domain routing Block, full form not much important for exam I guess)
+~~ CIDR block is group of IP addresses (Classless Inter-Domain routing Block, full form I'm not sure if important for exam but it's cool to remember anyways)
 <img src="./images/IPs and CIDR block.png" width="700">
       -- Each IP range is 8 Bit binary number.
 8x4 Totals to 32 bit per IP address in subnet.
       -- IP.IP.IP.IP/32 means Single IP = as all 32 bits are locked.
       -- IP.IP.IP.0/24 means there are 256 possible IP addresses within the subnet = because last 8 bits are free (represented by the "/24") & can take on 256 different values (0 to 255).
+2^8=256 (where 2 represents binary possibility of 0 or 1)
       -- IP.IP.0.0/24 also means there are 256 possible IP but you can break this CIDR block into two subnets, each supporting 128 IP addresses.
       -- However, typically the first address (e.g., IP.IP.IP.0) is reserved as the network address and the last address (e.g., IP.IP.IP.255) is typically reserved as the broadcast address.
 So, in practical usage, there are typically 254 assignable IP addresses for hosts in a /24 network.
       -- IP.IP.0.0/16 = In the given IP address range, the "/16" refers to the subnet mask, meaning the first 16 bits of the IP address are designated for the network, and the remaining 16 bits are for host addresses.
 Given this, there are 65,536 possible IP addresses because 2^16 equals 65,536 -minus (first address reserved for the network address, and last for broadcast address) = practically 65,534 assignable IP addresses.
       -- IP.0.0.0/8 means there are a total of 16,777,216 possible IP addresses since 2^24 equals 16,777,216.
 Practically -minus 2 = 16,777,214.
       -- 0.0.0.0/0 means "any IP address" because no bits are locked.<br/>
+    ⭐ Note: If you create more than one subnet in a VPC, the CIDR blocks of the subnets cannot overlap.
+    -- For example, if you create a VPC with CIDR block 10.0.0.0/24, it supports 256 IP addresses.
+    -- You can break this CIDR block into two subnets, each supporting 128 IP addresses.
+    -- One subnet uses CIDR block 10.0.0.0/25 (for addresses 10.0.0.0 - 10.0.0.127) and
+    -- the other uses CIDR block 10.0.0.128/25 (for addresses 10.0.0.128 - 10.0.0.255).

  ~~ Creating VPCs
    -- Activate these firewall rules while creating a Auto-subnet mode VPC
 	   -- my-auto-vpc-allow-icmp (imp allows to ping the machine, trace route and also quite valuable for diagnostics)